suve/LD25/README.md

 Licensing
 ---------------------------
+Colorful is subject to two different licences.

+- Game code (found in the `src/` directory) is available under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.
+The full text of this licence is available in the LICENCE-CODE.txt file.
-Colorful is released under the "zlib with acknowledgement" license.

-The full text of the license can be found in the LICENCE.txt file.
+- Anything not covered by the point above is made available under the terms of the "zlib with acknowledgement" license.
+The full text of this licence is available in the LICENCE-ASSETS.txt file.

 Language info